Interpretation of the Tipiṭaka requires much more than translating suttas word by word.

 - The Buddha only mentioned the brain as part of the body’s 32 parts (Pāli word is matthaluṅga.)
 See “Dvattiṃsākāra.”
 I have not seen any details on the brain’s functions in the Tipiṭaka.

 3. When a jāti Sotapanna like Waharaka Thero (who had attained the Sotapanna stage in a previous life) is born, we learn important details.
 Furthermore, not all jāti Sotapannas can provide such information either.
 One needs to have Paṭisambhidā Ñāṇa to be able to grasp AND explain concepts in detail to others.
-Therefore, my posts’ second layer of more information comes from Waharaka Thero‘s discourses.
+Therefore, the second layer of information in my posts comes from Waharaka Thero‘s discourses.

 - The third layer is due to two sources: First, recent scientific findings on many subjects like the brain, living cells, etc., provide corroborating evidence.
 For example, I have used such information in the “Origin of Life” series.

 - Thanks to the internet, many rebirth accounts, Near-Death Experiences, Out-of-Body Experiences, etc., are now available to anyone.
-Those also provide invaluable supporting material to complex subjects discussed, including the gandhabba concept.
+Those also provide invaluable supporting material to complex subjects, including the gandhabba concept.

 - Those two resources are the third layer.